dtian09/Mould_Classification/readme.md

 - `combine_vit_unet_mcp.py`
   Implement the logic of Model Contextual Protocol (MCP) to contextualize U-Net segmentation with Vit classification in order to produce a combined segmentation output (segmentation mask).

+- `app.py`
+  FastAPI web app for uploading a building image, running the MCP pipeline, and displaying the ViT class prediction and combined mask result in a browser.

 ## Installation